How to clean plantation shutters

 To keep your shutters clean, take a dry, no-polish dusting cloth or feather duster, open your slats, and dust each slat one by one.
 Then turn your slats and do the opposite side.
 We tend to recommend microfibre cloths if your shutters are within reach to clean such as for cafe style shutters, or an extendable feather duster if your shutters are too tall for you to reach.
 If you have solid shutters, simply dust down with your cloth for the perfect clean.

-Move up and down
+Clean the shutter slats up and down

 If you prefer to work horizontally cleaning several shutter slats at once, then opt for a slatted blind cleaner.
 Typically used for Venetian blinds they are perfect for cleaning shutters.
 Simply work your way from the top to the bottom of your slats.

-Prefer to hoover your window shutters?
+How to hoover your window shutters

+Hoovers are great cleaning tools for plantation shutters.
 You can easily hoover the dust off your shutters for a deep clean.
 Be attentive with the nozzle you use, however.
 Especially if you have light coloured white shutters or grey shutters.
 We recommend you use the soft brush nozzle, not hard-edged or metal nozzles which can scratch the surface.

 Wipe down heavier stains